The University of Toledo has plenty of historic traditions that prove it's great to be a Rocket!

 What is Blue Crew?
 Blue Crew is a secret society of spirited individuals who represent the pride inside of every Rocket.
 Blue Crew travels to all home and away football games as well as both men and women's basketball games dressed in blue and yellow Afro wigs, gold masks, painters overalls (decorated individually by each member), and Converse All-Stars shoes.
 This crazy 10-member organization consisting of UT students is fully dedicated to instituting, reviving, and maintaining The University of Toledo's Traditions.

-renovation in 1989-90, the rocket was moved to its present day position on the
+During the renovation in 1989-90, the rocket was moved to its present day position

-northeast corner of the Glass Bowl just outside of the wall.
-The trajectory of
+on the northeast corner of the Glass Bowl just outside of the wall.
+The trajectory

 Dating back to 1919, The Bowling Green State University Falcons have been The University of Toledo Rocket’s biggest rival.
 The outcome of the UT-BG game is never predictable due to the tremendous desire of both teams to crush their rival.
 In 1935, UT rocketed past the Falcons in a 63-0 blowout and the fans went crazy causing an outbreak of riots!
 As a result, Bowling Green removed Toledo from their athletic play list until 1947.

-a basketball award.
-Allegedly, there used to be a observance involving
+as a basketball award.
+Allegedly, there used to be a observance involving journalistic

-the pipe until the renewal of the tradition the following basketball
+pipe until the renewal of the tradition the following basketball season.
+Unfortunately

 Songfest, The University of Toledo's second longest standing tradition, began in 1937 as an outdoor singing festival to promote unity among Toledo's fraternities.
 The first songfest consisted of a group of six fraternities who sang old college songs on the lawn behind University Hall.
 This musical tradition has brought together both campus and community for a night of excitement and entertainment.
 Songfest began as a men's competition and was part of the annual May Day Celebration.